 Synopsis: In 1840, two isolated Inuit families reunite in celebration after many years of separation.
 These tribes have never met any white people, although rumours circulate about them.
 When Ninioq, an old woman, her best friend, Kuutujuuk, and her grandson, Maniq leave camp to dry fish on a remote island a strange illness attacks the camp.
 After the death of Kuutujuuk, Ninioq and her grandson are left alone in the world and most find the mains and the will to survive.

 Synopsis: Rooted in tradition, adoption is a reality that all Inuit families have experienced.
 In Inuit culture, adopting a child from a relative, friend or acquaintance is a common practice.
 Marie-Hélène Cousineau, the adoptive mother of Alexandre Apak, lived in Igloolik, a small island southwest of Baffin Island in the Arctic, for many years.

-This is a series of a dozen unedited interviews with traditional midwives of Igloolik.
+A series of a dozen unedited interviews with traditional midwives of Igloolik.

-This is a series of interviews conducted in Igloolik and Mittimatalik.
+A series of interviews conducted in Igloolik and Mittimatalik.